 *AP Physics C HON

 Students will learn to apply differential and integral calculus in order to solve problems associated with kinematics, Newton’s Laws of motion, work, energy, power, momentum, circular and rotational motion, and electricity and magnetism.
 Students will also become proficient in the science practices which enable students to collect evidence and use it to develop testable explanations and predictions.
 Offered as a second-year course and is for the student who excelled at first-year physics.
 Equivalent to a first year college course.
 Students will be prepared to take the College Board's Advanced Placement Test.
 Students should have completed or be currently taking calculus. *Offered as RCBC CAP Course.

 This course stresses current developments and applications in the field of genetics.
 Topics may include molecular and cellular biology, inheritance patterns, chromosome behavior, and abnormalities, biotechnology, genetics of cancer, developmental biology, and experimental design.
 Students who elect this course should enjoy problem-solving and be motivated to work independently.
 Laboratory activities emphasized and integrated into the coursework.
 Chemistry is a prerequisite.
-In addition, a second year of Biology is recommended. *Offered as RCBC CAP Course.
+In addition, a second year of Biology is recommended.
+This course does not satisfy the science requirement for graduation. *Offered as RCBC CAP Course.

 Physical Science PR

 A hands-on science course where students will draw evidence-based conclusions.
 Students are exposed to physical and chemical changes, motion, energy, renewable resources and technology.
 Available through the Child Study Team.